TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 #### Connecting to Other Frames

-Now that we have our first frame, we need to connect it to another frame to swap the content out!
-This is very simple, all we have to do is create a link inside of a Turbo Frame where the requested view *also* has a Turbo Frame with the **same ID**.
+Now that we have our first frame, we can replace its content with a link that request new frame content.
+All we have to to is put a link inside of the Turbo Frame, where the requested view *also* includes a Turbo frame with the **same ID**.

-Lets connect the `/show` and `/edit` pages of an Article!
+Let us replace the `/show` view with the `/edit` view on an article:

 ~~~erb
 # views/articles/show.html.erb